Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 The pillow’s firmness is adjustable, although don’t expect it to get more than medium-firm at the most.
 The pillow comes with a 30-day sleep trial, which isn’t a ton of time to dial in the perfect firmness.

-What we liked: The Tencel and Lyocell blended cover on this pillow is extremely comfortable and breathable.
+What do we love it for?
+The Tencel and Lyocell blended cover on this pillow is extremely comfortable and breathable.
 It also feels good against your skin, which is a big plus.

-What could be better: The pillow isn’t designed to be machine washable, so it can be hard to clean.
+What were we disappointed with?
+The pillow isn’t designed to be machine washable, so it can be hard to clean.
 We’d also like to see a longer sleep trial.

 The Allswell Supreme pillow is essentially a nicer version of a standard rectangular pillow.
 The filling is half polyester, the same material that you’d find in any pillow from your local store, and half down feathers.
 The down is sustainably sourced and certified to Responsible Down standards.